 In addition to webinar tools, there are also quite a lot of platforms on the market dedicated exclusively to simultaneous interpreting.
 So if you do not like the solutions offered by Zoom, you can try using other tools that are not designed for organising webinars.
 You can take into account the following options:

 Which of these solutions are worth choosing?
 It always depends on your needs, expectations, and features offered by a given tool.
 It’s interesting to note that some of these solutions also function as an addition to webinar tools (INTERPREFY, for example).
 You can use it as an additional module, e.g. for Zoom, Webex or other platforms.

-You already know some of the available webinar tools, how to translate webinars as well as some of the dedicated platforms for simultaneous translation.
+You already know some of the available webinar softwares, how to translate webinars as well as some of the dedicated platforms for simultaneous translation.
 How can organising such events help you achieve your business goals?
+Have you heard of webinar marketing?
 Can you use webinars to sell your products and services?
 Of course!
 But there’s one condition.
 You will have to define a specific goal to achieve and you will adjust everything to it.

 You can use webinars for the following purposes: